 ✓ Our trips are fully risk-assessed

-Later, take in the cityscape with an incredible view from atop the Tokyo Metropolitan Government Building.
-Once back on firm ground, call in at the batting cages to experience first-hand one of the most popular sports in Japan – baseball!
-(One round per person.)
+Head up the Tokyo Metropolitan Government Building for an incredible view of the city you’re about to explore.
+Once back on firm ground, call in at the batting cages to experience one of the most popular sports in Japan: baseball!

 Enjoy a sushi-making class led by a master sushi chef.
-Learn how sushi evolved from a Southeast Asian technique of preserving fish in fermented rice.
-Afterwards, enjoy your delicious creations for lunch!
+Learn how sushi evolved from a South East Asian technique of preserving fish in fermented rice.

-Take part in a documentary video competition, based on the subject of Japanese Pop Culture & Fashion.
+After you’ve had your delicious creations for lunch, take part in a video documentary competition, based on the subject of Japanese pop culture and fashion.
 Videos will be taken in the Harajuku and Shibuya areas, after which 2 hours will be given to edit the videos with a mobile phone app.
-The winner will be chosen by the group and a reward prize is waiting for you!
+The winner will be chosen by the group and a prize awarded.

-Later, students will have the chance to take part in a Japanese language class, designed by local school students.
-In exchange, the group will be asked to design an English language class to interact with local students (Depend on the local school).
+Get engaged with a Japanese language class, designed by local school students.
+In exchange, you’ll be asked to design an English language class.

 Day 4: Hakone